 What we don’t: Manual focus isn’t for everyone.

 If you’re going to buy a wide-angle prime for Sony mirrorless, Zeiss is the way to go.
-In terms of options, the biggest point of differentiation between the Loxia and Batis series is that the former is manual focus.
+In terms of options, the biggest point of differentiation between the Loxia and Batis series is that the former is manual focus only.
 This may be a deal breaker for some, but those who try manual focus often find that it’s relatively easy, accurate, and fun.

 See the Zeiss Loxia 21mm f/2.8